The Adventure of the Peerless Peer: Reissues

 Due to copyright issues, it was rewritten as "The Adventure of the Three Madmen"—with Mowgli from The Jungle Book replacing Tarzan—in The Grand Adventure collection (1984).

+In 2008, with permission of the Burroughs estate, it was once again published with its original text and title in Venus on the Half-Shell and Others (Burton, Mich.: Subterranean Press, January 2008).

 It was reissued by Titan Books in 2011 (ISBN 0-857-68120-6) as part of The Further Adventures of Sherlock Holmes series with Tarzan and the original title restored.
 It has the abbreviated title of The Peerless Peer.